IcyPalm/advent-of-code2018/day_02/README.md

 above, this is found by removing the differing character from either ID, producing `fgij`.)

-Your puzzle answer was `mbruvapghxlzycbhmfqjonsie`.
+Your puzzle answer was `mbruvapghxlzycbhmfqjonsie`.:white_check_mark: